jr0cket/javascript-meteor-workshop/02-manage-your-project-changes-with-git.md

     git add .
     git commit -m "Initial JavaScript Meteor project created"

+  *If you do not include the -m option when committing, your default text editor will open so you can enter a commit message.
+If not set on MacOSX or Linux, this editor will be vim.
+To close vim and write the text, press the Esc key followed by :wq*

+<a href="images/02x03-git-add-commit.png"><img src="images/02x03-git-add-commit.png" width="640"></a>

   *Make sure the .meteor folder is added to git otherwise Heroku will not recognise your project as a Meteor project*

-<a href="images/02x03-git-add-commit.png"><img src="images/02x03-git-add-commit.png" width="640"></a>

 ## Some files dont belong in your projects